IDArnhem/RhythmThing/README.md

 ## RhythmThing

-This is a game built during the Unity Evenings at ArtEZ Arnhem by a group of students and some teachers that were interesting in going deeper into Unity.
+This is a game built during the Unity Evenings at ArtEZ Arnhem by a group of students and some teachers that were interested in going deeper into Unity.

 ![sshot](docs/imgs/RhythmThing-earlybird.png)